GanGroup/Gan/kai/presentation/script.md

 GAN is a concept introduced by Goodfellow in 2014.

 One of the most exciting applications of GAN is in image generation.
 GAN has been used to generate realistic images in various domains, including art, medical imaging, and even face generation.
-Its versatility is one of the reasons it has gained so much popularity.

 However, training GAN is not without challenges.
-Problems like mode collapse, where the generator produces limited variation and instability during training make it a difficult model to optimize.
+Problems like mode collapse, vanishing gradients and instability can cause model training to fail.

 The objective of this thesis is to find the differences between GANs with dense layers and convolutional layers, explore the impact of layer depth and data augmentation, and finally, apply the GAN model to the Animal Faces-HQ dataset.